audition INformation

 Angel Choir - children, various ages, 7-15

-Come back and find the auditions for Drowsy Chaperone in January!
+Come back and find the auditions for our Spring show in January!